Filter by Category

 Instructors: Alan Bray (Art) & Kimberly Ridley (Writing)

 This inaugural retreat is part of a collaboration between Maine Audubon and Monson Arts.
 Taking place over four days in September at Maine Audubon’s Borestone Mountain Audubon Sanctuary, participants will engage in intensive study in either writing or art, gathering together for meals and staying in the sanctuary’s rustic, secluded lodges at the base of Borestone Mountain.
+10 students in each discipline will enjoy a communal 5-day/4-night retreat away from modern distractions to focus on their individual creative work.

 Monson Arts is a new artists' residency and arts workshop program being developed in Monson with the support of the Libra Foundation.
 Learn more at monsonarts.org.